Jean O'Brien: Web and Graphic Design

 .

 This is the Web Content Guide that I give to my clients.
 Presentation of your written content online is just as important as your site’s visual design.
-I’ve seen many beautiful websites that have grown to look unprofessional because of sloppy writing and formatting.
+I’ve seen many beautiful websites that have gradually developed an unprofessional look because of sloppy writing and formatting.

 Writing for the Web